zenjen-devs/zenjen-devs.github.io/predicting_failures.md

 <h3> Project Summary </h3>

-In the high-stakes world of defense aerospace manufacturing, ensuring the reliability and safety is paramount.
+In the high-stakes world of defense aerospace manufacturing, ensuring the reliability and safety of hardware is paramount.
 This deep learning project employs Long Short-Term Memory (LSTM) networks (Tensorflow/Keras libraries for Python) to predict failures in a high-risk production environment where maintenance windows are dynamic, thus requiring robust modelling and hyper-parameter tuning.
 The aim is to proactively identify potential issues, reduce downtime costs, and increase servicability of assets.

 **Results**: The model performance metrics indicate that the LSTM algorithm correctly identifies failures in dynamic operational windows 97.6% of the time.
 Considering that our specific goal is high precision in predicting failures, false negatives are more costly than false positives.
 To ensure the model is robust to real-world scenarios, in the next steps we'll need to evaluate model performance with a larger training data set or through upsampling.